yuvi-dot-in/hacktoberfest-for-beginners/README.md

 * Just create an markdown file with your name and write about yourself.
 Example.
 JohnDoe.md

 * Put the file in the root directory (where README.md is present)

+## Steps involved in contribution process-

+1. Fork this repository

+2. Either make changes online or download on your computer -> make change -> commit -> Push

+3. You'll se your version of this repository has some commits which are ahead of origional repository

+4. You'll see an option to make a pull request.
+Click it-> add some description -> send PR

+5. Repeat this prosess 4-5 times by adding more changes and more informations in your file.
+Easy!!